The left hates me because I’m transsexual. The right hates me because I’m transsexual.

 I am tired of the Democrat Party platform.
 Chasing after the vote of minorities at the expense of pursuing a platform that benefits all of society.
 Claiming to value diversity, until times get tough (like a Presidential election).
 “Mandates” that seem to follow tyranny than actual science.
 Borrowing with no plan to balance state or national budgets.
 Demanding constant increases in taxes without a detailed budget, often with tonnes and tonnes of earmarks.
 Inconsistency with messages, like mandating “bodily autonomy” for transsexuals and abortion access but not allowing it for masks.

 I am not a fan of big government.
-I do not want my taxes going up for welfare, when there is no requirement to work, attend school, or anything on the citizen’s part if they are able-bodied; and then dis-incentivizing someone who does find work by decreasing benefits so much they are financially worse than before.
+I do not want my taxes going up for welfare, when there is no requirement to work, attend school, do volunteer work, something; and then disincentivizing someone from trying to find work by decreasing benefits so much they are financially worse than before.

 Democrats have claimed they’re anti-war…but start or continue wars.

-But I have my personal issues.
+But I have my personal issues with the DNC.
 Not talking to Republicans about anything and calling anything “bigotry” the moment there’s disagreement.
 Wanting total gun bans without talking to reasonable, responsible gun owners.
-Identity politics.
+Catering to identity politics.

 I am not saying Republicans are any better.
 White power groups.
 Anti-immigration.
 Anti-homelessness.
 Trying to allow Christians exemptions to anything anti-discrimination, or at least trying to pass laws that benefit Christians at the expense of other religions.
 Trying to ban same-sex marriage and access to sex change remedies.

 But that’s stereotyping all Republicans.
 I know Democrats who are against gun control, and Republicans who are in favor of same-sex marriage.
 I know blacks who vote Republican, and Latinos who hate DACA.
 I know gays who couldn’t care less about marriage equality (if not outright object to it), and other transsexuals like me who are in favor of “restricting” access to HRT and sex reassignment surgeries to those who go through the old-school therapy and RLE sessions.
-Even my old man, a life-long Republican, believes we should maintain the separation of church and state.
+Even my old man, a life-long Republican, believes we should maintain the separation of church and state, and my mom is pro-choice.

 Republicans, especially Rockerfeller Republicans like my family and general area, aren’t all dyed of the same fabric.
 Many of us are freethinkers, don’t agree on many of the more extreme stances either party are increasingly adding to their agendas and platforms.
 Both sides seem to want an increasingly authoritarian stance, whether it’s Democrats with our public lives or Republicans with our private lives.